anzusystems/common-admin/docs/styleguide/forms/index.md

 ## Boolean

-- to set boolean value, where value us mandatory, just use vuetify component `VSwitch`:
+- to set boolean value, where value is mandatory, just use vuetify component `VSwitch` (or `AFormSwitch` in forms, it also supports collab field lock):

 <DocsExample>
   <FormsDemoBoolean />